Chemical Security Assessment Tool (CSAT) Top-Screen Tips

 Business Operations: Predictive Top-Screen Filing

-For example, if the quantity of COI your facility possesses fluctuates within a business cycle, perhaps maybe a year, it is recommended that the facility identify the highest amount within that cycle on the Top-Screen.
-This ensures the Top-Screen remains accurate through the business cycle and prevents the facility from having to file multiple Top-Screen survey updates.
+For example, if the quantity of COI your facility possesses fluctuates within a business cycle (e.g., over the course of one year), it is recommended that you identify the highest amount within that cycle on the Top-Screen.
+This ensures the Top-Screen remains accurate through the business cycle and prevents your facility from having to file multiple Top-Screen survey updates.

 Business Planning: Hypothetical Top-Screen Filing

-CISA utilizes a risk-tiering methodology that fully accounts for all elements of risk—consequence, vulnerability, and threat—to identify and appropriately tier high-risk chemical facilities.
-As a facility plans potential, future business changes, a facility may request that CISA conduct an analysis to determine how any changes may impact the tiering of the facility.
+CISA uses a risk-tiering methodology that fully accounts for all elements of risk—consequence, vulnerability, and threat—to identify and appropriately tier high-risk chemical facilities.
+As your facility plans potential, future business changes, you may request that CISA conduct an analysis to determine how any changes might impact the tiering of the facility.
 These changes may include:

 - Change in quantity or concentration of COI